 6. Wendy’s Copycat Chili Recipe

-Made entirely from pantry staples, this easy Wendy’s Copycat Chili recipe is always a crowd pleaser, and freezer friendly too.
-You can make this as a comforting dish to bring to the funeral or as a sympathy meal (hot, frozen, or one of each) to take to the grieving family.
+One of our favorite celebration of life food ideas, you can make this as a comforting dish to bring to the funeral or as a sympathy meal (hot, frozen, or one of each) to take to the grieving family.

 7. Stuffed Shells with Spinach